GameExpCombination/TCBV_Translating/TCBV_1_EN.md

-# TCBV1
+# TCBV

-Textbook of Changing Ballance by Virtools (1)
+(Textbook of Changing Ballance by Virtools)

 ## Foreword

 TCBV can be understood as a set of textbooks, which could teach Ballance players to change Ballance maps or configurations by Virtools.
 TCBV based on wide knowledge of using Virtools and appropriate distribution, is suitable for cartographers at different stages.
+You could understand Ballance mapping after learning this textbook.

-## Book Foreword
+## Relevant People

-This book is mainly about basic understanding of operating Ballance maps by Virtools.
-This book needs cartographers to understand Ballance mapping and get some useful idea.

 Written by:
-* GE_Fang
+* GE Fang
 * BallanceBug

 Based on tutorials by:
-* Nice_Melodies
+* Nice Melodies
 * jxpxxzj
-* Chris_Xiong
+* Chris Xiong

 Translated by:
 * BallanceBug
-* GE_Fang
+* GE Fang
-* Tad_William
+* Tad William

 *(Translations may not be 100% accurate!)*